flutter/website/src/docs/deployment/android.md

 the app bundle will be signed.
 At this point, you might consider [obfuscating your Dart code][] to make it more difficult to reverse engineer.
-Obfuscating your code involves adding a couple flags to your build command.
+Obfuscating your code involves adding a couple flags to your build command, and maintaining additional files to de-obfuscate stack traces.

 From the command line: